Unsupervised deep learning model for fast energy layer pre-selection of delivery-efficient proton arc therapy plan optimization of nasopharyngeal carcinoma: Introduction

-A gap in the literature is the lack of deep learning-based approaches that can swiftly and directly predict optimal EL sequences, particularly using unsupervised learning.
+A gap in the literature is the lack of deep learning-based approaches, particularly using unsupervised learning, that can swiftly and directly predict optimal EL sequences.
 Deep learning has demonstrated strong potential in radiation oncology, offering high efficiency, automation, and generalization capacity~\cite{huynh2020artificial}.
-Yet, its application to PAT planning, and especially to EL pre-selection, remains largely unexplored.
-Unsupervised learning offers a key advantage in this context: it eliminates the dependency on manually labeled data or algorithm-generated ground truths, enabling researchers to directly embed domain knowledge into customized loss functions that reflect clinical priorities such as dose coverage, OAR sparing, and delivery efficiency.
+Yet, its application to EL pre-selection for PAT planning optimization remains largely unexplored.
+Unsupervised learning offers key advantages in this context: firstly it eliminates the workload of manually labeled data or algorithm-generated ground truths; secondly it removes the performance constrain brought by the quality of the pre-existing algorithm that generates the ground truth; thirdly, it enables researchers to directly embed domain knowledge into customized loss functions that reflect clinical priorities such as dose coverage, OAR sparing, and delivery efficiency.

-In this study, we propose SPArc\textsubscript{dl}, an unsupervised deep learning model for fast and effective energy layer pre-selection in PAT plan optimization, which generates a data format specifically designed to support the application of deep learning models in EL pre-selection.
-These matrices serve as proxies for dose coverage and are analyzed by a U-Net-based neural network.
-The model is trained end-to-end using a tri-objective loss function that (1) maximizes target coverage, (2) minimizes OAR exposure, and (3) penalizes frequent and time-consuming EL switches.
+In this study, we propose SPArc\textsubscript{deep learning} (SPArc\textsubscript{dl}), an unsupervised deep learning model for fast and effective energy layer pre-selection in PAT plan optimization.
+SPArc\textsubscript{dl} takes in data generated by spot-count representation, a novel data representation method specifically designed to support the application of deep learning models in EL pre-selection.
+This input data serves as a proxy of dose coverage and are analyzed by a U-Net style neural network.
+The model produces an EL probability distribution at all gantry angles and it is optimized using a tri-objective loss function that (1) maximizes target coverage, (2) minimizes OAR dose exposure, and (3) penalizes frequent and time-consuming EL switch (ELS).

-We evaluate SPArc\textsubscript{dl} on 54 NPC cases and compare its performance with SPArc\textsubscript{ps}.
-Results show that SPArc\textsubscript{dl} significantly EL switch time—by 38.4\%—while enhancing conformity index by $0.16$ ($p < 0.01$), lowering homogeneity by $0.71$ ($p < 0.01$), reducing the mean dose of brainstem by $0.21$ ($p < 0.01$).
-By bypassing the need for supervised labels and offering rapid inference within $1$ second, SPArc\textsubscript{dl} demonstrates a viable path toward integrating deep learning into real-time PAT planning workflows, supporting broader clinical adoption through enhanced efficiency, automation, and plan quality.
+We evaluate SPArc\textsubscript{dl} on 35 NPC cases and compare its performance with SPArc\textsubscript{ps}.
+Results show that SPArc\textsubscript{dl} significantly reduces ELS time—by 37.2\% ($p < 0.01$)—while enhancing conformity index (CI) by $0.1$ ($p < 0.01$), lowering homogeneity index (HI) by $0.71$ ($p < 0.01$), and reducing the mean dose of brainstem by $0.25$ ($p < 0.01$).
+By bypassing the need for supervised labels and offering rapid inference within $1$ second, SPArc\textsubscript{dl} demonstrates a viable path toward integrating deep learning into PAT planning workflows, supporting broad clinical adoption through enhanced efficiency and plan quality.